Esgrove/track-rename/README.md

 and then re-written in Rust,
 which is now the primary version.

+Formats artist and title tags, and renames filenames to match tags.
+If tag data is missing, will try to extract artist and title from the filename.

 ## Rust version

 Only supports ID3 tags (mp3, aif, wav) currently.